PlayerR9/MyGoLib/README.md

 # PR9Library
-Personal Library for Go Language
+Personal Library for the Go Language.
+As such, this library is a mere collection of functions that I use in my projects.

-This library is a collection of functions that I use in my projects.
+Because it is "mostly" stable, anyone can use it as they wish.

 ## Generator Tool